Wednesday, October 16, 2024

 Which is understandable to a certain extent.
 It is their way of buying wine, and I respect it.
 But in the end, if the wine necessitates lots of explanation to be understood and appreciated, what's the point?
 Where is the customer's pleasure in all this?
 What kind of experience will he or she have drinking such wine?

 And my reasoning applies to everything in life.
 If you buy shoes, for example, you will not buy them simply because the vendor recommended them and gave you a whole story about them.
-You will buy them because you like the design, the color, and other details, how they fit your feet and your style, and, most importantly, how comfortable you are in them.
+You will buy them because you like the design, the color, and other details, how they fit your feet and style, and, most importantly, how comfortable you are in them.
 No?

 Well, for me, it is the same.
 I buy good to excellent wines (you need wines that fit all budgets) that make you feel good, at ease, and relaxed.
 Wines that are expressive, complex, and satisfying from beginning to end.
 Wines that don't leave you hanging for more in mid-palate while it will never come.
 Wines that don't need 30 minutes of justifications, excuses, and explanations to be understood and appreciated.